Research project

 Research interests

-• My research is focused on understanding experiences and processes at end-of-life, to improve support for patients and family caregivers during this time.
+• My research is focused on understanding experiences during the last year of life and into bereavement, to improve support for patients and families during this time.
 To do so my research has focused on the following areas, often co-producing and implementing interventions:

 Other researchers